enasequence/read_docs/submit/study.rst

 Submission Options
 ==================

-Studies can be submitted one of two ways, using the Webin Interactive web interface or programmatically.
+Studies can be submitted one of two ways, using the Webin Submissions Portal interface or programmatically.
 For an overview of these, please see the `General Guide on Submitting to ENA <general-guide.html>`_.

 .. toctree::
    :maxdepth: 1